Frequently Asked Questions

 What types of discrimination and harassment training is offered?

 The university will periodically educate and train employees and supervisors regarding the policy and conduct that could constitute a violation of the policy.
-In accordance with Texas Labor Code 21.010, all UTSA employees, including faculty, are required to complete discrimination training including sexual harassment no later than the 30th day after the date the employee is hired and shall complete supplemental training every two years.
+In accordance with Texas Labor Code 21.010, all UTSA employees, including faculty, are required to complete discrimination training including sexual harassment no later than the 30th day after the date the employee is hired and shall complete supplemental training annually.
 The employee is required to acknowledge a statement verifying completion of the training program.
-The acknowledged statement will be made part of the training records of the university. http://www.utsa.edu/hop/chapter9/9-1.html
+The acknowledged statement will be made part of the training records of the university.
+(HOP) Section 9.01 and Section 9.24

 Contact the UTSA Training and Development Office in Human Resources for more information on discrimination and sexual harassment training.